dworthen/js-yaml-front-matter/README.md

 parses yaml or json at the front of a file.
 Places the parsed content plus the rest of the file's content into an object literal.

 - Works in the browser as of 3.0.0.
+[Online Demo](http://js-yaml-example.derekworthen.com).
 - Note that since this module is merely a wrapper for [js-yaml](https://github.com/nodeca/js-yaml) please see the readme for js-yaml about browser support.

 ## Example